yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 Some sources do not provide the exact same software component, but include patches and fixes produced by third-parties, as these emerge faster than solutions from the original producer.
 Due to complex distribution and promotion lifecycle scenarios, the original software component takes myriad forms.

-A consumer of a released software wants:
+A consumer of a released software wants to:

-- to understand if a particular provider is actually the original provider or a promoter
+- understand if a particular provider is actually the original provider or a promoter
-- to know if and how the source, or resulting binary, of a promoted software component differs from the original software component
+- know if and how the source, or resulting binary, of a promoted software component differs from the original software component
-- to check the provenance and history of a software component's source back to its origin
+- check the provenance and history of a software component's source back to its origin
-- to assess whether to trust a promoter or not
+- assess whether to trust a promoter or not

 There is no standardized way to:

-- to reliably discern a provider that is the original producer from a provider that is a trustworthy promoter or from an illegitimate provider,
+- reliably discern if a provider is the original producer or is a trustworthy promoter or is an illegitimate provider
 - track the provenance path from an original producer to a particular provider
-- to check for the trustworthiness of a provider
+- check the trustworthiness of a provider
-- to check the integrity of modifications or transformations done by a provider
+- check the integrity of modifications or transformations applied by a provider

 ## Post-Boot Firmware Provenance